How to Choose the Best Fly Reel for Bass

 If you've done any fly reel research you've probably read about the difference between reels built with a cast construction and reels built with Bar Stock Aluminum and a machined finish.
 There's a big difference, no question.
 And in many cases, it really does make sense to upgrade to a more expensive reel with a stronger and more durable finish.
 If you're climbing boulders in the New Zealand backcountry or navigating slippery rocks on the Maine coast, a durable reel will save you time and money when dropped or dinged.
 For Bass, however, it really doesn't matter.
 And here's why.

 Bass are very rarely targeted from the shore.
 Sure, sometimes people fly fish for river Smallmouth from a rocky riverbank, but most Bass fishing is done from a boat.
 And, it's safe to say that a majority of the Bass fishing that's done from a boat is done from a Bass boat.
 And Bass boats are carpeted.

 Carpet protects reels that are dropped or dinged so it really doesn't make sense to spend a ton of money on a machined reel if you're fishing out of a carpeted boat.
 If your boat doesn't have carpeting and you're clumsy (like I am), maybe it makes more sense to get a machined reel.
-Finally, we recommend machined reels for rocky riverbanks if you're a Smallmouth chaser.
-But you could probably get away with a cast reel if you're the careful (and non-clumsy) type.
+And, we do recommend machined reels for rocky riverbanks if you're fishing for Smallmouth.

 Yes, retrieval rates matter when fly fishing for Bass (and most species for that matter).
 The industry's creation, and strong bias toward, large arbor reel designs is indicative of the importance of a reel's ability to pick up line quickly.
 Large arbor reels sacrifice backing capacity for a wider spool diameter and increased retrieval rates.
 For Bass, this trade-off is to the angler's advantage.